simonesilvestroni/m2m-website/_posts/2022-01-24-website-redesign.md

 ## Accessibility

-Besides being fully validated, the site doesn't have Javascript functionality preventing the content to be fully visible at any time.
-Nothing in the website is dependent on it.
+Besides being fully validated, the site doesn't have Javascript functionality preventing a page to be fully visible at any time.
+Nothing in the website depends on it.
 The dynamic [search engine](/search/) has an HTML alternative provided in the same page and the other script is processing webmentions.
 The website is fully accessible with Javascript turned off.

 ## Tracking and surveillance